timbertson/foperator/README.md

 Consider the ReplicaSet controller, which typically manages pods for a deployment.
 The ReplicaSet defines "I want 3 of these pods running", and the controller is responsible for making sure there are 3 pods running.
 Pods can come and go of their own accord, so only watching the ReplicaSet and relying on periodic reconciliation to notice dead Pods isn't very responsive.

 It turns out we can use multiple ResourceMirrors for this: The `Reconciler[ReplicaSet]` reconcile function can hold a reference to a secondary `ResourceMirror[Pod]`.
-Since a ResourceMirror contains a local copy of the state of a whole set of resources, it's cheap for the ReplicaSet reconcile function to simply check every time that the right number of Pods exist in this cache, without having to make API calls to Kubernetes all the time.
+Since a ResourceMirror contains a local copy of the state of a whole set of resources, it's cheap for the ReplicaSet reconcile function to check every time that the right number of Pods exist in this cache, without having to make API calls to Kubernetes all the time.

 That makes reconciliation cheap, but it doesn't make it responsive.
 For this, my first thought was that "we also need to reconcile Pods" - i.e. when a Pod comes or goes, we should reconcile _it_ to make sure each ReplicaSet's desired state is upheld.
 But that's a bad idea.
 In particular, the framework guarantees that only one reconcile will be running for a given ReplicaSet at any time, to prevent conflicts.
 But if we _also_ do some actions per Pod, we may be reconciling a Pod and its corresponding ReplicaSet concurrently, which is hard to reason about.
 It also makes the code more complex since we have two reconcile loops to reason about.